RamanGodun/State-symmetric-blueprint-mono-repo/packages/app_bootstrap_and_config/docs/complecated_bootstrap.md

 Summary of the Idea (Best Practices) 1.
 Centralized, Framework-Agnostic Readiness State
 • AppReadinessState (sealed class) — an independent model, with no ties to BLoC, Riverpod, GetIt, etc.
-• The state can be stored anywhere: ValueNotifier, Stream, ChangeNotifier, Cubit, StateNotifier, or a global variable.
+• The state can be stored anywhere: ValueNotifier, Stream, ChangeNotifier, cubit, StateNotifier, or a global variable.
 • State updates are performed only through a dedicated manager that fires new states.
 2. Proxy / Fallback DI for All Services
 • Stub/Null Object/Fake pattern: every service has a minimal stub (e.g., StubUserRepository) that never returns null and never breaks the chain.
 • The real DI implementation is swapped in only after entering the AppReady state.
 3. Minimal Bootstrap